sullyjs/MSO-Mankala/README.md

 # MSO-Mankala
-Mankala game for Modelling and system development class.
+Mankala game for Modelling and System Development class.

 - Run by downloading and opening the visual studio solution file.
 - Code includes the basics of a Mankala game, UI still to be added, and some unit tests.